hdShang/arxiv-daily/docs/cs-CL/2025-08-16/papers/250819259v1-capabilities-of-gpt-5-across-critical-domains-is-it-the-next-breakth.md

 ---
 layout: default
-title: Capabilities of GPT-5 across critical domains: Is it the next breakthrough?
+title: "Capabilities of GPT-5 across critical domains: Is it the next breakthrough?"
 ---

 # Capabilities of GPT-5 across critical domains: Is it the next breakthrough?